Forward Modeling Populations of Flares from Tidal Disruptions of Stars by Super-massive Black Holes: Preliminary calculation

 The fact that the volumetric disruption rate is so much higher for blue galaxies than for red galaxies is simply a reflection of the fact that most galaxies in the local universe with \mbh ~in the right range to disrupt stars are in blue galaxies (this can be seen in the galaxy luminosity functions).
 The sharp downturn at in the rate for masses above a few times $10^7 \msun$ is because SMBHs at those high masses start to exceed the Hills mass for the stars they might disrupt (SM16).

 For this plot, we have not yet accounted for the flare luminosity function and how that might effect flare visibility from these disruptions.
 In particular, this means that any possible effect of the Eddington limit has been ignored.
-Since lower mass SMBHs tend to be found more often in blue galaxies, this is one reason that the above plot of volumetric disruption rate might cause one to over-predict the fraction of flares found in blue galaxies.
+Since lower mass SMBHs in the local universe tend to be found more often in blue galaxies (again, see left panel of Figure~\ref{fig:SmbhMassFuncVolDisrupt}), and since the Eddington limit would prevent these flares from becoming as bright as those from higher mass black holes, this is one reason that the above plot of volumetric disruption rate might cause one to over-estimate the fraction of flares found in blue galaxies.
 Nor have we accounted for dust in the host galaxies or how the flares might contrast with their host light.
 Galaxies with more star formation tend to be dustier, while also tending to have more young stars that move the galaxy to the blue side of a $u-r$ cut.
 This is another reason that the above plot might cause one to over-predict the number of flares found in blue galaxies.
 All of those details will be included in the more detailed forward modeling.

 The take-away here is that, if the disruption rates were the same in the red and blue galaxies modulo \mbh, and the flares produced by these disruptions were equally visible at these redshifts, we should expect survey detections to be dominated by blue galaxy hosts.
 The fact that surveys such as ZTF do not find this suggests significant differences in the rates of disruption in these galaxies (which could in turn depend on stellar dynamics as well as the SMBH halo occupation fraction), a dependence of the flare luminosity function on the galaxy type (e.g. via the Eddington limit or the stellar population), other survey selection effects, or a combination of all of the above.
 Being able to quantify which of these effects dominate for different physical assumptions about the disruption process and the flare production process is a major goal of this study.